 Installation

-This package provides both a C++ evaluator with python bindings and
+This package provides both a C++ evaluator with python bindings and a set of

-It is installed as a python package (see e.g.
+installed as a python package (see e.g.

-this tutorial
+this tutorial for

-for an introduction), using scikit-build
+an introduction), using scikit-build and

-and thus CMake, for the C++ components.
+thus CMake, for the C++ components.
+Builds have been

-can be compiled against both python2 (with limited functionality) and python3,
+against both python2 (with limited functionality) and python3, as well as from

-Note that CMSSW 11_2_X
+within a CMSSW environment.
+Note that CMSSW 11_2_X and above has ROOT

-and above has ROOT accessible from python 3.
+accessible from python 3.

 Inside CMSSW

-For CMSSW releases from the 11_3_X
+For CMSSW releases from the 11_3_X branch on, correctionlib is included as the

-tool, and from the 12_1_X
+py3-correctionlib tool, and from the 12_1_X branch version 2.0, which has

 correction config --version

-it is only the python 2 version and hence only provides the correctionlib._core
+is only the python 2 version and hence only provides the correctionlib._core

 bindings.